Germuu/ot-harjoitusty-/recipe-app/documentation/testing.md

 # Testing Document

-### *DISCLAIMER*
-Despite having started to implement a test database, currently, the contents of the database are deleted before tests.
-Therefore any data (users, recipes) must be recreated after testing.

 The application has been tested using automatic pytests on unit and integration levels.

+## Unit and integration testing

+### Application logic

+The class RecipeAppService responsible for handling application logic is tested using the class [TestRecpieAppService](https://github.com/Germuu/ot-harjoitustyo/blob/master/recipe-app/src/tests/services/recipe_app_service_test.py)